 As a result of the thousands of deaths attributed to the air pollution smogs of the early 1950s, the Clean Air Act 1956 was passed.
 This enabled all of Harrow to become a "smoke control area".
 This means that all fuel used in your home must be "smokeless" such as gas, electricity, oil or coke-type fuel.
 It is illegal to emit smoke from your chimney by burning wood, ordinary coal, etc. However, this piece of law does not apply to outdoor bonfires.

 Section 80 of the Environmental Protection Act 1990 allows the Local Authority to take action possibly resulting in legal proceedings if a bonfire causes a nuisance to neighbours (i.e. have an unreasonable effect on enjoyment of their home or garden).

 We do not recommend any garden bonfires, however, if you do have one it should consist of dry woody garden waste only, and consideration must be shown for neighbours, and not be on a regular basis.

 Download domestic bonfires fact sheet

-Heart or breathing problems alerts
+Do you have heart or breathing problems

 Air pollution can harm your health.
 People with asthma, emphysema, bronchitis, heart disease and angina are more at risk from high levels of air pollution.